 Many homeowners today have made the shift from the traditional to the tankless water heater.
 They claim that the tankless version is a lot more efficient than the traditional one.
 There are other advantages to going tankless.
 While this type of water heater will be a larger initial expense, it will be cheaper in the long run because it uses less water and energy.
 It is also compact so it won’t require much space.
 Another high point is that its lifespan can be over 20 years, which is about double the life of the traditional water heater.

 The disadvantages of this type of water heater include the initial cost, which will be somewhere between $2800 and $4500, depending on the model that you get.
-Also, if your house is older, a tankless water heater might require you to retrofit to accommodate the new plumbing.
+Also, if your house is older, a tankless water heater might require you to retrofit to accommodate the new water system.
 Retrofitting will be an additional expense to the cost of the heater itself.

 As you’re deciding which type of water heater to purchase, consider your hot water usage, available space, and your budget.
 There isn’t a right or wrong answer for which one to choose, but make sure that you are well-informed of the pros and cons before purchasing.